Xi to meet Putin in first trip outside China since COVID began

 World

+The trip is Xi's first abroad since the start of the COVID-19 pandemic.

-LONDON/BEIJING (Reuters) - Xi Jinping will leave China this week for the first time in more than two years for a trip to Central Asia where he will meet Vladimir Putin just a month before Xi is poised to cement his place as the most powerful Chinese leader since Mao Zedong.
+BEIJING (Reuters) - Xi Jinping will leave China for the first time in more than two years for a trip this week to Central Asia where he will meet Russia’s Vladimir Putin, just a month before he is set to cement his place as the most powerful Chinese leader since Mao Zedong.

-Putin’s foreign policy aide, Yuri Ushakov, told reporters last week that Putin was expected to meet Xi at the summit.
-The Kremlin declined to give details on the substance of the talks.
-China has yet to confirm Xi’s travel plans.
+Putin’s foreign policy aide, Yuri Ushakov, told reporters last week that the Russian president was expected to meet Xi at the summit.
+The Kremlin declined to give details on their talks.

 "It is all about Xi in my view: he wants to show just how confident he is domestically and to be seen as the international leader of nations opposed to Western hegemony," said George Magnus, author of "Red Flags", a book about Xi’s challenges.